 Columbia Car Accident Attorney Kenny Berger Can Help

-I handle auto accidents across South Carolina .
-Unfortunately, I seen these mistakes made by unrepresented people again and again.
-So before damaging your case or signing away your rights, find out how we can help.
-Call me today at 803-790-2800 for free copies of my books as well as a free consultation.
+I handle auto accidents across South Carolina.
+Unfortunately, I have seen these mistakes made by unrepresented people again and again.
+So before damaging your case or signing away your rights, find out how an experienced personal injury attorney can help.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).